 When people eat a particularly spicy dish, they always seem to reach for a glass of water to alleviate the chilli burn.
 Unfortunately, after eating extra-spicy food, the answer is definitely not water, as this actually makes it a lot worse.
-You should drink (or eat) something with dairy, such as milk, lassi or ice cream.
+You should drink (or eat) something with dairies, such as milk, lassi or ice cream.
 Round of applause to those who don’t need a drink after eating spicy food – you’re definitely brave!

 These are some Indian food facts, We will continuously write about such type of facts on Indian ingredients and food. know you know about Indian distinct flavours like sour, salty, bitter, spicy, astringent, and sweet.
 28 regions in India and each has its own way of creating dishes.
 India is the largest manufacturer of chilli peppers.
 Most of the Indian spices are beneficial for health like turmeric.
 And last when you eat something hot don’t drink water to alleviate the chilli burn drink dairy products like milk, lassi or eat ice cream.
 Please share your comment about his article. thanks, Edinburgh.